AntonStoeckl/dynamic-streams-eventstore-go/README.md

 #### Currently missing

-The table name (_events_) is currently hardcoded in the postgres engine implementation.
+- The table name (_events_) is currently hardcoded in the postgres engine implementation
-The FilterBuilder does not support concatenating predicates with OR (more below).

-More storage engines, like MongoDB, might follow ...
+- More storage engines, like MongoDB, might follow ...

 ## Tech Stack